bdurand/super_settings/README.md

   config.controller.application_logo = "/images/app_logo.png"

   # Set a custom refresh interval for the cache (default is 5 seconds)
-  config.refresh_interval = 2
+  config.refresh_interval = 10

-  # Set the superclass to use for the controll.
+  # Set the superclass to use for the controller.
 Defaults to using `ApplicationController`.
   config.controller.superclass = Admin::BaseController

   # Add additional code to the controller.
 In this case we are adding code to ensure only